-Another part of my research that I feel is relevant towards my own single camera production, is continuity editing techniques.
-For this section, we had to research factors which contribute to the continuity of a film.
-The purpose of continuity editing is to make sure that shots run on smoothly from each other, without any visual mistakes which viewers may notice.
-Directors and producers aim towards a strong sense of continuity in order to make it easy for an audience to follow the scene and fully understand what is happening.
+Another part of UNIT 22 I feel is relevant towards our own single camera production is continuity editing techniques.
+For this section, we had to research factors which contribute to the continuity of a film, as said in my continuity presentation: The purpose of continuity editing is to make sure that shots run on smoothly from each other without any visual mistakes which viewers may notice.
+Directors and producers aim towards a strong sense of continuity in a scene in order to make it easy for an audience to follow the scene and fully understand what is happening.

 Continuity in a scene or media production can be achieved in a variety of ways: Match on Action, 180 Degree Rule, Eyeline Match and Cross Cutting.
 Many of these continuity editing techniques will be used in order to make the opening sequence of my production more believable and understandable for the audience.
 I also looked at specific examples of continuity editing used in different productions.
 For my own single camera production, I will use different types of continuity editing in order to make sure that the audience can follow our sequence, for example we may decide to use Match on Action and the Eyeline Rule.
 The following is a screenshot showing evidence of doing this research into continuity editing: